-Gabriela Mistral (April 7, 1889 – January 10, 1957, also known as Lucila Godoy Alcayaga) was a Chilean poet, educator, diplomat, and feminist.
-She’s best known for being the first Latina to receive the Nobel Prize in Literature.
+“Gabriela Mistral, born Lucila Godoy Alcayaga (April 7, 1889 – January 10, 1957), was a Chilean poet, educator, diplomat, and feminist.
+She was also best known for being the first Latin American woman to receive the Nobel Prize in Literature.